Chatbots Can Potentially Transform HCM and Make it Much More Effective

 Let’s try to analyze why this happens.
 A majority of enterprise HR systems, though comprehensive in nature, are complex to use.
 The information that the employee is looking for is likely hidden beneath layers of modules and screens.
 No wonder then that employees consider it easier to call or email an HR person, rather than going from screen to screen while searching in the HR system.
 To solve John’s problem, the HR system needs a layer that completely hides software complexity and makes the process of finding information as easy as calling an HR person.
 Here, the HR system could draw parallels with the customer service segment where, instead of humans, automated chatbots are playing a big role.
 Sergeant star, a chatbot to resolve queries related to the US Army, is a great success story.

 A chatbot is a piece of software that simulates conversation with human users.
+Cleverbot is an excellent example of chatbot which has the ability to have conversations with humans.
 In the HR context, the chatbot would simulate conversation with employees; in place of the HR person.
 For employees, the experience is like chatting with an HR person.
 A practical application of this would be an HR helpdesk, wherein employee queries are answered by the bot.
 This has the potential to help HR in many aspects of managing the employee lifecycle.
 For instance, the chatbot could resolve queries while onboarding new hires.
 Queries from employees during open enrollment, or from candidates during the hiring process, could be directed to the chatbot.
 The idea of a chatbot need not just be restricted to query resolution though.
 The concept can be extended to a virtual personal assistant too.
 These assistants can perform common and repetitive tasks (such as sending a time off requests) of the employee.
 Let’s look at some elements that are crucial for effective use of chatbots.

 - Accuracy: This is non-negotiable.
 The chatbot must return correct information when responding to queries.